upbound/docs/content/concepts/mcp/control-plane-connector.md

 ## Control plane connector

 Upbound's Managed Control Plane Connector (MCP Connector) is another way you can set up GitOps flows with Upbound managed control planes.
-MCP Connector is for users coming from open source Crossplane and who treat Crossplane as an add-on to an existing Kubernetes application cluster.
+MCP Connector is for users coming from open source Crossplane and who treated Crossplane as an add-on to an existing Kubernetes application cluster.
 In that world, users could interact with Crossplane APIs from the same cluster they deploy their applications to.
 This model breaks when users move their Crossplane instances into a managed solution in Upbound.

 MCP Connector connects Kubernetes application clusters---running outside of Upbound--to your managed control planes running in Upbound.
 This allows you to interact with your managed control plane's API right from the app cluster.
 The claim APIs you define via `CompositeResourceDefinition`s are available alongside Kubernetes workload APIs like `Pod`.
 In effect, MCP Connector providers the same experience as a locally installed Crossplane.